What is a fracture?

 - Bones are softer in children and tend to buckle or bend rather than completely break.

 - Children have open growth plates, also called physis, located at the end of the long bones.
 This is an area where the bone grows.
 Injury to the growth plate can lead to limb length discrepancies or angular deformities.
+Often requires longer follow up by pediatric orthopedic provider, pending location and severity of injury.
+Growth plate injuries are classified into the following:

 What are the symptoms of a fracture?